 Now, let’s get started making Kosher Dill Pickles!

-I tend to use quart jars for kosher dills because they fit the cucumbers best.
+I tend to use wide-mouth quart jars for kosher dills because they fit the cucumbers best.
 Pickling (or Kirby) cucumbers are typically no more than 6 inches in length and will fit easily into quart jars.

 Pickling (or Kirby) Cucumbers